xovox/RetroTink-Setup/README.md

 This project brings all of the above projects into one easy to swallow integration!

+NOTE: All games > 240p have their resolution halved since i'm focused on SD CRTs

 # See it in action!

 * YouTube: [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/QwixXT4_c-0/0.jpg)](https://www.youtube.com/watch?v=QwixXT4_c-0)